 Fortunately, several governance, risk, and compliance (GRC) tools can help your organization deploy a successful security awareness training program.

-ZenGRC from Reciprocity provides intuitive, easy-to-understand risk and workflow management software that lets you find areas of high risk before that risk has manifested as a real threat.
+The RiskOptics ROAR Platform provides intuitive, easy-to-understand risk and workflow management software that helps you find high-risk areas before it becomes a real threat.
 Identifying risks to your organization will allow you to understand which areas in your security awareness program need the most attention.

-With a customizable dashboard and easy-to-understand reporting metrics and insights, you can communicate risks to stakeholders and management, emphasizing the importance and impact your security awareness program has on the overall security and compliance of your company.
+With a customizable dashboard and easy-to-understand reporting metrics and insights, you can communicate risks to stakeholders and management, emphasizing the importance and impact your security awareness program has on your company’s overall security and compliance.

-Sign up for a free demo today to see how ZenGRC can help your organization create a more comprehensive security awareness program.
+Sign up for a free demo today to see how RiskOptics can help your organization create a more comprehensive security awareness program.